Commonly Asked Questions

 Below, you can see answers to some of the most common questions that I receive.
 I have split them into appropriate question categories to make it easier for you to find the answer you are looking for.

-Is it possible to change my plan for example from the one month to either three months or go for one year?
-How can I change my plan?
+Is it possible to change my subscription plan, for example from the three month plan to the annual plan?

 Yes, you can change your plan at any time.
 Please contact us at [email protected] and we will do the switch for you.